 Today's society exhausts and limits the creative act.

-We are servers in duty, even within the industry where the recipe is to go against the recipes, becoming hostages and less free.
+We are servers in duty, even within the industry where the recipe is to go against the recipes, becoming hostages of processes and less free.

 Being creative is a way of life, where we have two options: generate new things, creating and believing; risking and exposing ourselves, or joining what has already been given and resolved, with simulations of inspiration and innovation.

-When I became friends with frustration as a creative engine, I felt much more authentic and allowed me to believe in other things, creating new possibilities.
+When I befriend with this frustration as a creative engine, I felt much more authentic and it allowed me to believe in other things, creating new possibilities.

-Let us defend creativity as a liberating possibility.
+Let us defend creativity as a liberating, emancipatory act.

 Let’s reconnect with that pleasure.